Devolved leaders reject Johnson’s ‘stay alert’ advice in favour of ‘stay at home’

 Communities Secretary Robert Jenrick said the new warning system will allow for restrictions to be strengthened or relaxed in different areas depending on localised outbreaks.

-But he hoped that all four nations would agree to the same approach when the PM convenes leaders for a Cobra meeting on Sunday afternoon.
+And he said it is the Government’s “strong preference” that all four nations agree to the same approach.

-“We hope that they will agree to a consistent approach across the country, that’s our strong preference,” Mr Jenrick told Sky’s Sophy Ridge on Sunday.

 But he struggled to concisely explain exactly what the new advice means, when questioned on the BBC.